The governor of the Bank of England has given his strongest warning yet about the dangers to Britain's economy posed by the booming housing market.

 But Mr Clegg also said the government should scale back its Help to Buy scheme, if the Bank concluded the housing market was overheating.

 Mr Carney said he was watching the housing market closely, and would tell the chancellor if he believed changes needed to be made: "We could limit amounts of certain types of mortgages that banks could undertake, we could provide advice.
-The chancellor has asked us if we would provide advice on changing the terms of Help to Buy."'Over-enthusiasm'
+The chancellor has asked us if we would provide advice on changing the terms of Help to Buy."

 Mr Carney said the Bank had an important role behind the scenes: "What we can influence is whether the banks are strong enough.